ada-x64/cubething2/README.md

 - ... are bundled with the application.
-This is inconvenient for publishing - it would be preferable for the author to just publish to a separate cdn - but this allows us to do server-side rendering without relying on a second server.
+This is inconvenient for publishing - it would be preferable for the author to just publish to a separate cdn - but bundling allows us to do server-side rendering without relying on a second server.
+Overall, this solution is cheaper and faster than running two microservices - rebuilding the server and hosting the package is free with GitHub Actions, and hosting is less expensive for a single server than for two.

 ## deployment